 Miracle Town: Creating America's Bavarian Village in Leavenworth, Washington by Ted Price.
 The story of how this economically depressed mountain logging town became a beautiful and prosperous Bavarian village.
 Visitors go to enjoy the architecture, festivals, music, dance, recreation activities, authentic food its very hospitable people.
 Order now...

 Leavenworth (Images of America Series) by Rose Kinney-Holck and Upper Valley Museum at Leavenworth.
 Leavenworth was once known as Icicle.
 The little boomtown in the Cascades went bust, but was reinvented by its residents in the early 1960s with a Bavarian theme.
 Order now...

 Our Washington by George Ostertag and Rhonda Ostertag.
 This book of photographs highlights every aspect of Washington's beauty including the mountains, lush rainforests, the frontier heritage as well as the urban Seattle and Spokane.
+Learn about the geography, history and culture.
 Order now...

 Wild Roads Washington: 80 Scenic Drives to Camping, Hiking Trails, and Adventures by Seabury Blair Jr. This adventure guidebook details the forest roads of Washington with information on hikes off each route as well as driving routes that provide scenic vistas almost as good as those reached by foot.
 Order now...

 Go Northwest!® gonorthwest.com (tm)